-As the proposed structures are in excess of 10 storeys, the objectives of the Urban Design Guidelines for High Rise Housing, approved by Council in October 2009, are applicable.
+As the proposed structures are in excess of 10 storeys, the Urban Design Guidelines for High Rise Housing, approved by Council in October 2009, are applicable.
+The guidelines are broken into seven categories, with each category examined below.
+A pre-consult with the Urban Design Review Panel and a formal review by the Panel have helped shape the design of the project to address these guidelines.